mhedgpeth/mhedgpeth.github.io/_posts/2015-09-23-my-advice-for-chef-in-large-corporations.md

   3. A Chef Analytics Server
   4. An Artifacts Server (like SFTP server)

 Does your security team not allow connectivity between Production and UAT?
 Awesome!
 Build two environments!
 Does your security team segment audited environments from non-audited environments?
 Awesome!
-Build the above four servers in _every segmented environment you have. _
+Build the above four servers in _every segmented environment you have.

 You heard that right.
-Now isn't the time to get into pissing matches about your "new devops vision of greatness" that will totally transform&#8230;EVERYTHING!
+Now isn't the time to get into pissing matches about your "new devops vision of greatness" that will totally transfor...EVERYTHING!
 No, now is the time to automate the things.
 Set up your servers and make it happen.

 If this becomes political, then you are doing it wrong.